 When too many nurses need to take their breaks, patients might end up waiting more than 20 minutes for crucial services like pain medication or cleanup after a late-night accident.
 “People have had to lay in their feces with their wounds exposed,” said Joseph Hufford, a Harborview night-shift nurse.

 Some nurses deal with the problem by not taking any breaks at all.
 Over the course of a 12-hour shift, the fatigue of constantly caring for patients can catch up with those nurses, who are at higher risk of dispensing the wrong medication or failing to notice a crucial symptom.

 Although California state law mandates safe staffing ratios for hospitals, Washington State has no such law on its books.
 Two national safe patient ratio bills are in the works, but meaningful reform has been slow.
 The National Nursing Shortage Reform and Patient Advocacy Act | S. 864 (Boxer), a bill that would require acute-care faculties to maintain a certain ratio of nursing staff to patients, is currently in the Senate; Safe Nurse Staffing for Patient Safety and Quality Care Act - HR 1602 (Schakowsky), targeting nurse staffing ratios in all hospitals, is currently in the House.

 Until then, hospitals have control of how many staff members to keep on duty, even if that number is dangerously low.
-If you or a loved one has been hurt by a medical mistake or medical negligence, it may be time to speak with a personal injury lawyer about whether you have a case for medical malpractice.
+If you or a loved one has been hurt by a medical mistake or medical negligence, it may be time to speak with an experienced medical malpractice attorney in Seattle about whether you have a case for medical malpractice.